ahmed007boss/GeneralsModdingeXtended/Docs/ObjectBody/ObjectComponents/Component.md

-# PowerComponent *(GMX)*
+# <span style="color:#5bbcff; font-weight:bold;">Component</span> *(GMX)*

 Status: AI-generated, 0/2 reviews

 ## Overview
-PowerComponent models power generation and distribution hardware attached via body modules.
-It supports jamming damage separate from the main object's health and jamming damage.
-PowerComponent inherits all properties from [ElectronicsComponent](ElectronicsComponent.md) (which includes all properties from [Component](Component.md)) and adds jamming damage capabilities.
+The base `Component` defines shared health and behavior for parts attached to an [Object](../Object.md) via [ActiveBody](../ActiveBody.md).
+Components enable per-part health, visuals, and effects that integrate with the main object's body.
+Components can be damaged, healed, replaced, and their status affects gameplay systems like movement, weapons, and visual appearance.
 This is a module added inside `Object` entries.

 Available only in: *(GMX Zero Hour)*